 Aug.
 12: Opponents of health care reform voice their opinions during the town hall meeting at the Casselton Fire Department in Casselton, N.D.

-Opinion Dynamics Corp. conducted the national telephone poll of 900 registered voters for FOX News from Sept.
-15 to 16.
-The poll has a 3-point margin of error.
+Opinion Dynamics Corp. conducted the national telephone poll of 900 registered voters for FOX News from August 11 to August 12.
+The poll has a 3-point error margin.

 Among those favoring health care reform, the main reasons given include expanded access for their family (19 percent), improved care for children and the poor (13 percent), better quality health care (13 percent), lower costs (11 percent) and that there should be health care for everyone (8 percent).

 For those opposing reform, the top reason is that the quality of health care would decline (14 percent).
 Others say the main reason is they don't trust the government to run health care (11 percent), that it would raise their costs (10 percent), increase the federal deficit (8 percent) and reduce access to care (8 percent).

 Not only do more Americans oppose President Obama's health reform effort, but a majority also sees the budget deficit as the bigger problem right now.
 More Americans say reducing the budget deficit should be a higher priority for the federal government than reforming health care (57 percent to 34 percent).
 When the choice is between cutting taxes and reforming health care, health care is the priority by a 49 percent to 40 percent margin.